flystary/xc/README.md

-    help      Prints this message or the help of the given subcommand(s) show      Use show to obtain CPE information and display it on the current terminal update    Use update to update local CPE information [root@7cloudos ~]# xc connet -h xc-connet
+    help      Prints this message or the help of the given subcommand(s) show      Use show to obtain CPE information and display it on the current terminal update    Use update to update local CPE information
-Connect can be used to remotely connect CPE and display the process on the terminal.

 USAGE:
     xc connet [OPTIONS] <sn>